rasmusab/officialcocktails/officialcocktails.com/content/cocktails/caipirinha.md

 ![](/cocktail-images/caipirinha.jpeg)

-## Directions for how to make a Caipirinha
+## Directions for how to make the Caipirinha

 1. Cut one lime into small wedges
 2. Place the lime wedges and 4 teaspoons of white cane sugar into a double old fashioned glass